 Touring the Dam

 The Hoover Dam Visitor Center is a vast three-level circular concrete structure with a rooftop overlook.
 This facility is where you can buy tour tickets; peruse informational exhibits, photographs, and memorabilia; and view videos about the dam and its construction.
 The Overlook Level additionally provides an unobstructed view of Lake Mead, the dam, the power plant, the Colorado River, and Black Canyon.
 Have your camera ready.

 It costs $10 to visit just this portion, but for an extra $5 you can get the Powerplant Tour as well (see below).
-The center closes at 6pm (5:15pm is the last admission time), though hours vary seasonally.
+Open every day except for Thanksgiving and Christmas, the center closes at 5pm (4:15pm is the last admission time), though hours vary seasonally.

 For more information on the dam, visit www.usbr.gov/lc/hooverdam.

 Under the auspices of the National Park Service, 1.5-million-acre Lake Mead National Recreation Area was created in 1936 around Lake Mead (the reservoir lake that is the result of the construction of Hoover Dam) and later Lake Mohave to the south (formed by the construction of Davis Dam).
 Before the lakes emerged, this desert region was brutally hot, dry, and rugged—unfit for human habitation.
 Today, it’s one of the nation’s most popular playgrounds, attracting millions of visitors annually.
 The two lakes comprise 247 square miles.
 At an elevation of just over 1,000 feet, Lake Mead itself extends some 110 miles upstream toward the Grand Canyon.
 Its 700-mile shoreline, backed by spectacular cliff and canyon scenery, forms a perfect setting for a wide variety of watersports and desert hiking.